 Every CISO knows there is no one silver bullet when it comes to fighting cybercrime.
 It is essential for any organization to build information security into business culture and process, from top to bottom, including ongoing training for employees and partnership across the supply chain.
 In this spirit of continuous improvement, SkySparc recently undertook to achieve ISO 27001 accreditation, to help ensure the quality and effectiveness of the information security management systems.

 In short, information security is no longer the sole responsibility of technologists.
 However, IT managers and suppliers continue to play a unique and critical role, for example ensuring that cybersecurity issues are always front and center, both in terms of a company’s strategic plans but also its day-to-day operations.

-Across all our core client segments, we see this prioritization of information security reflected in demand for our Patch Upgrade as-a-Service (PUaaS).
-Knowing that cybercriminals prey on the vulnerabilities created by out-of-date tools and technologies, clients are opting for the efficiency of PUaaS to ensure their treasury management systems (TMSs) are upgraded quickly and smoothly to the most recent available version, thus fully compatible with the latest enterprise-level software across the organization’s technology infrastructure.
+Across all our core client segments, we see this prioritization of information security reflected in demand for our Upgrade as-a-Service (UaaS).
+Knowing that cybercriminals prey on the vulnerabilities created by out-of-date tools and technologies, clients are opting for the efficiency of UaaS to ensure their treasury management systems (TMSs) are upgraded quickly and smoothly to the most recent available version, thus fully compatible with the latest enterprise-level software across the organization’s technology infrastructure.

 We live in a world where cyber-crime is increasing.
 Security concerns and requirements led us to a strategy of upgrading every year.